Matzefritz/HiWonder_MentorPi/README.md

 ### Testing the camera from a remote computer.
+Viewing the video feed from a remote computer is not as straight forward.
+While all `ROS2` topics published by one machine are visible by all machines running `ROS2` in the same network by default, displaying the raw video stream on a remote machine is not generally possible.
+Instead the `/ascamera/camera_publisher/rgb0/image_compressed` topci from the camera_node needs to be utilized.
+By running a decompressing node on the receving machine, we can decompress the compressed image on the receving machine and then display this decompressed image.
-* Requirements for streaming the video feed to a different computer in the same network.
+**Requirements** for streaming the video feed to a different computer in the same network:
    - The receiving computer needs to run `ROS2` (preferably `ROS2 Jazzy`)
    - A basic 'ROS2' workspace needs to be setup on the receiving computer with the `image_decompressor' package installed (The package can be downloaded from this repository)
-   - Both, the Raspberry Pi 5 and the reciving computer need to be conected to the same network (Eduroam does not work)
+   - Both, the Raspberry Pi 5 and the reciving computer need to be conected to the same network (Eduroam does not work) **Setting up the Conection**
-* Setting up the conection.
 1. Launch the `camera` node on the Raspberry Pi 5:
 ```bash
 ros2 launch peripherals usb_cam.launch.py
 ```
 2. Run the `decompress_image_node` from the `image_decompressor` packge on the receving computer:
 ```bash
 ros2 run image_decompressor decompress_image_node
 ```
 3. Run `rqt_image_view` on the receving computer and select the `/decompressed_image` topic to display the decompressed image, the `decompress_image_node` publishes.
 ```bash
 ros2 run rqt_image_view rqt_image_view
 ```